Click2CloudRupal/ssis-lab/scenarios/migrate-package-toIRwithproxy.md

 # Tutorial: migrate packages to Azure-SSIS IR with self-hosted IR as proxy

-This is a step-by-step tutorial to migrate two sample pacakges to Azure-SSIS with [self-hosted IR as proxy](https://docs.microsoft.com/azure/data-factory/self-hosted-integration-runtime-proxy-ssis) without package re-design.
+This is a step-by-step tutorial to migrate two sample pacakges to Azure-SSIS with [self-hosted IR as proxy](https://docs.microsoft.com/azure/data-factory/self-hosted-integration-runtime-proxy-ssis).

 Prepare a demo server :